 The registration fee includes lunch and snacks.
-Covenant Children's Camp hours will be from 7:30 a.m. to 5 p.m. on Wednesday, Thursday, and Saturday, and 7:30 a.m. to 6 p.m. on Friday and Sunday.
+Children's Camp hours will be from 7:30 a.m. to 5 p.m. on Wednesday, Friday, and Saturday, 7:30 a.m. to 5:30 p.m. on Thursday, and 7:30 a.m. to 4:30 p.m. on Sunday.
 Space is limited.

 For more information contact

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Tuesday, June 4, 2013.
+Last updated on Monday, June 2, 2014.